bright/new-www/content/our-areas/gdansk-software-company.md

 slug: gdansk-software-company
 short_description: Poland is well-known for having top software developers.
-For over a decade, we have been a part of the vibrant Polish IT sector, proudly based in Gdansk — a city bursting with innovation.
+For over a decade, we have been a part of the vibrant Polish IT sector, proudly based in Gdańsk — a city bursting with innovation.
 order: 99
-title: partner with a top Gdansk software house
+title: meet best software development studio in Gdańsk
-highlighted_word: Gdansk
+highlighted_word: Gdańsk
 image_our_service_desktop: /images/gdansk_desktoplp.png
 image_our_service_mobile: /images/gdansk_lp_mobile_update.png
 image_alt_our_service: software house gdansk